jomar02/spotify-live-lyrics/README.md

 1. **playerctl** monitors Spotify playback and returns the current artist, title, and position
 2. **syncedlyrics** fetches time-synced `.lrc` lyrics from online databases
 3. The script parses the `.lrc` timestamps and finds the line matching the current position
-4. **rich** renders the terminal UI: current line centered and highlighted, surrounding lines styled by distance
+4. **rich** renders the terminal UI: current line centered and highlighted in mauve, surrounding lines in blue
 5. The display refreshes at 10 FPS; offset adjustment compensates for timing differences

 ## Contributing